 The special training of dentists began in 1976.
-As a further development, the University Medical

-School established the Health College of Nyíregyháza in 1991.
-In 1993, as part of a nationwide programme, the University was given the rights to issue scientific qualifications and new PhD programmes were also launched.
-Several new programmes (e.g. the training of molecular biologists, pharmacists, general practitioners) were commenced in the '90s.
+As a further development, the University Medical School established the Health College of Nyíregyháza in 1991.
+In 1993, as part of a nationwide program, the University was given the rights to issue scientific qualifications and new Ph.D. programs were also launched.
+Several new programs (e.g. the training of molecular biologists, pharmacists, general practitioners) were commenced in the '90s.
 The Faculty of Public Health was established in 1999, while the Faculty of Dentistry was founded in 2000.